-The timeline of the detailed assessment of any prioritised regions will vary depending on the complexity and the size of requirements.
+6.5 Timeline of the detailed assessment of any prioritised regions will vary depending on the complexity and the size of requirements.
 The ESO will agree the timeline with the relevant TOs and DNOs involved.

 Roles and responsibilities

 System Operator